sfc-gh-damurphy/Snowflake_Intelligence/lab_instructions/readme.md

 ## Step 1: Snowflake Intelligence Setup

-This will allow you to see the needed navigation in Snowsight.

 ### A few things to note:

   * If you go into Snowflake Intelligence at this point, it will say "No agents created."